TTTaevas/Website-Finder/README.md

 $ node index.js
 ```

-For the Javascript script, you only need to run the HTML file into your web browser, by either double-clicking it or by dragging the file into it.
+For the Javascript script, you can:

+* Run the HTML file into your web browser, by either double-clicking it or by dragging the file into it
+* Visit that same file hosted on [GitHub Pages](https://tttaevas.github.io/Website-Finder/Javascript/index.html)

+In both cases, I *personally* recommend using the [NoScript extension](https://noscript.net/), just in case for your satefy, so only the JS file used to find websites is executed, and nothing gets executed from the websites it finds.
+I'm no security expert so that may be useless as no JS should get executed from other websites in the first place, but hey, better safe than sorry.

 ## ARGUMENTS